-The Center for Occupational and Environmental Health Research and Training is one of the core Centers within the Institute for Public Health Research.
-Participating faculty are drawn from the Divisions within the School of Public Health which include Occupational and Environmental Health, Epidemiology, Biostatistics, Social and Behavioral Sciences, and Health Management and Policy as well as faculty of the Graduate School of Biomedical Sciences and the Texas College of Osteopathic Medicine.
+Center for Occupational and Environmental Research and Training and Policy as well as faculty of the Graduate School of Biomedical Sciences and the Texas College of Osteopathic Medicine.
 The skills of other external colleagues (industrial hygienists, toxicologists, safety specialists, etc.) have also been enlisted as needed.
 The Center's activities emphasize both research and service.
 Research activities focus on characterizing the epidemiologic aspects and the exposure-response relationships of occupational and environmental health issues, illness and injury.
 Development and evaluation of occupational and environmental health surveillance models and strategies for prevention are also addressed.
 With the diverse background and expertise of the faculty and the wealth of community resources, many topics of research can be addressed and pursued.
 Service activities focus on recognizing community "customers" by offering occupational and environmental epidemiological consulting services to governmental agencies and private sector companies.
 Due to downsizing, employers often do not have the manpower to provide efficacy studies of internal processes for general future planning, for policy institution, or for preventive environmental interventions.
 Utilizing the expertise of the faculty and the availability of masters level public health graduate students, statistical and extrapolated epidemiological services can be offered to such community clients.
 Both the research and service activities provide avenues of practical, applicable research and training experiences for the Masters of Public Health students and as well as provide a doorway to collaborative efforts amongst fellow faculty members.